-If we consider the role of sales as the industry varies, the roles and responsibilities varies.
+If we consider the role of sales as the industry varies, the roles and responsibilities too vary.
 Evaluate what skillset does the candidate have and does it align with the open position.

 4. Team management skills:

-Evaluate candidate by asking various difficult instances he faced while handling a team or while working in a team, one will get to know the best team dynamics for the candidate.
+Evaluate candidates by asking various difficult instances he faced while handling a team or while working in a team, one will get to know the best team dynamics for the candidate.